GioGiglio/FF-File-Finder-/README.md

 - Navigate from the shell to the directory where the ff.sh file is placed
 - Remove the .sh extension ( cp ff.sh ff ) ( rm ff.sh)
 - Grant the execution permission to the script ( chmod +x ff )
-- Get root permission ( sudo su )
+- Move the script to /usr/local/bin/ ( sudo mv ff /usr/local/bin/ )
+- Now just type ff on shell and start searching files!

+# Usage
+- ff filename
-- Now copy the script to /usr/local/bin ( cp ff /usr/local/bin )
+- ff ( the script will prompt you to insert the filename )
-- Done!